LTSCommerce/fr-inventory/README.md

 ## Recommended Extensions

-There are some preconfigured recommended extensions
+There are some preconfigured recommended extensions for VSCode

 To install these, open the command pallete (`[Ctrl]`+`[Shift]`+`[p]`) and then type "show recommended extensions" and you will be given an easy view to install them